 2. Create a contract with the Registrar

 The company applying for the certification must enter a contract with the registrar to bind both parties into validifying rules and regulations to an agreement.
-The contract details about the rights and obligations of both parties and include liability issues, confidentiality, and access rights.
+The contract details the rights and obligations of both parties and includes liability issues, confidentiality, and access rights.